How to Negotiate Salary and Improve Compensation Conversations

 - Others in my industry are being compensated more.

-Dive In
+Dive in

 Set expectations upfront with your manager that you’re requesting a meeting to discuss your salary and dive in with your prepared points.
 Beating around the bush or burying the compensation question inside another conversation can leave you and your manager confused and dissatisfied with the discussion.

-You can ask for a raise at any time, not just during your annual or quarterly performance review.
-If you just nailed a huge presentation or delivered particularly stellar results, it’s time to make your move.
-But if you recently flopped a big project or turned in multiple assignments late, it’s probably not the best time to ask for a raise.
-Choose the time that feels most appropriate for you.
+But if you can negotiate, consider your timing carefully.
+If you just nailed a huge presentation or delivered particularly stellar results, it may be time to make your move.
+But if you recently made errors on a big project or turned in multiple assignments late, it’s probably not the best time to ask for a raise.

-Be Specific
+Be specific

 “Come prepared with what you’re asking for,” says Meese.
 “Don’t come with a general ‘I need more.’
 You have to make your case.
 The case is a combination of, ‘This is the work I’m doing for us, this is some of my past performance, and these are some of the projects I’ve done.’”

-Prepare a Response
+Prepare a response

 Even if you show up with evidence and confidence, you still might not get the raise.
 If that’s the case, will you accept it and move on?
 Will you start looking for employment elsewhere?
 Whatever you do, be prepared to ask your managers some questions like: